versio-io/servicenow-cmdb-synchronization/README.md

 ## Mapping

-To define your own mapping you need to create an object which contains entries with the ServiceNow attribute name as key and an array containing the attribute's path in the versio.io object as value.
+To define your specific mapping, you need to create an object which contains entries with the ServiceNow attribute name as key and an array containing the attribute's path in the versio.io object as value.

 #### Example
 We want to import `name`, `serial_number`, `os` and `os_version` into ServiceNow CMDB from the following Versio.io object: